mikeTwoTimes/hangman/README.md

 # Hangman

 It's the best hangman game of all time because I wrote it.
-Works on Linux and Mac.
+Works on Linux & Mac.
 It might work on powershell too, I'm not sure.

 # Compilation